CartoDB/workshop_UCL-CASA/README.md

 ## Location Data Streams & Spatial Models

-Finally, the `demos/` directory contains the html versions of the jupyter notebooks run during the session.
+Finally, the `demos/` directory contains the html versions of the jupyter notebooks discussed during the session.

 Good luck!